-Your product or service doesn’t have to resonate with the public as dramatically as the Apple iPhone, but you do need to feel confident that investors will gravitate toward what you are providing.
-Wishful thinking won’t serve you well here!
+Your product or service doesn’t have to resonate with the public as dramatically as the iPhone, but you do need to feel confident that investors will gravitate toward what you are providing.

 Can We Withstand the Added Scrutiny of an IPO?

 Questions shouldn’t stop with product or service evaluation.
-Reporting requirements escalate dramatically during and after an IPO, and the added scrutiny can be jarring.
+Reporting requirements escalate dramatically during and post-IPO, and the added scrutiny can be jarring.
 Taking a company public really does leave you with no place to hide.
-Fox and Li also suggest asking:
+Other questions to ask include:

 - Are we adequately prepared for more rigorous and more frequent reporting requirements?